 The Apple Store- Fast

-The popular technology company offers free wifi to patrons within 282 US-based stores.
+The popular technology company offers free internet access to patrons within 282 US-based stores.
 You can find Apple stores in some malls in large metropolitan areas.
 It is possible to use the wifi without even entering the store, just sit on the closest bench outside to access the free network.

 According to PCMagazine, Apple Stores have wifi speeds of 41.8 Mbps.